ivailop7/IvoMinesweeper/README.md

 The BLOG POST on the exercise of building is [available here]("")

-The game is available to [play here].
+The game is available to [play here](minesweeper.ivaylopavlov.com).